ElinaFF/PICO/ml.md

 The AVAILABLE ALGORITHMS are:

-* Decision Tree
+* Decision Tree (DT)
 * Random Forest
 * Set Covering Machine (SCM)
 * Random Set Covering Machine (RandomSCM)

-The first classifier implement a regular decision tree.
+The first classifier implement a regular **decision tree**.
 To make a prediction, the data is the input of the root node.
 The root node, as the others, has a threshold for one feature : for example cholesterol ≥ 2.
 If the value validate the threshold, it goes to the right node, otherwise it goes to the left, until it reach a leaf.
 The leaf assigns a class to the sample.

-The second classifier, the random forest, is a decision tree (DT) ensemble that classify independently the sample.
+The second classifier, the **random forest**, is a DT ensemble that classify independently the sample.
 Each DT vote the class of the sample.
 The class that has the most vote is assign to the sample.

-The Set Covering Machine (SCM) is a combination of rules.
+The **Set Covering Machine (SCM)** is a combination of rules.
 For example, if the cholesterol is greater than 2 g/l OR insulin is greater than 140 mg/dL AND insulin is less than 199 mg/dL.

-The last classifier is the Random SCM.
+The last classifier is the **Random SCM**.
 As the random forest is a voting decision tree ensemble, the random SCM is a voting SCM ensemble.

 You have to tick at least one algorithm.
 Because of their differences, some may perform better than others on different datasets.
 It is advised to take at least one SCM-type and one DecisionTree-type algorithms, as well as one ensemble type.